Indian Youth Climate Network: Projects

 Climate Solutions Road Tour flagged off at Chennai, India, January 2, 2009.
-All over India traveling to more than 15 cities where a group of 10 members of the Indian Youth Climate Network and a solar powered band "Solar Punch" are traveling 3500 kilometers in solar plug-in electric cars, solar punch buggy and alternative-fueled truck.
+Alexis Ringwald and Caroline Howe (both from Yale University) orchestrated the tour.
+All over India traveling to more than 15 cities where a group of 10 members of the Indian Youth Climate Network, a group of dancers from the Shiamak Davar dance group, solar powered band Solar Punch are traveling 3500 kilometers in solar plug-in electric cars, solar punch buggy and alternative-fueled truck.
 The road tour is one of the first initiatives towards sharing solutions in clean technology showcases, empowering youth in leadership training programs, and using art, dance and music by Solar Punch and other local musicians and artists to communicate the message.